Farcaster-Attestation/farcaster-resolver/README.md

 - **FarcasterResolverConsumer** - Abstract contract template for implementing resolvers requiring Farcaster verification.
 - **FarcasterResolverSimpleConsumer** - Simple resolver for schemas allowing only attestations from Farcaster-verified wallets.
 - **FarcasterResolverStandardConsumer** - Customizable resolver for schemas needing complex verification, such as reference and membership validation.
 - **FarcasterMembership** - Membership system enabling attestation owners to invite other Farcaster users to reference the attestation.

+*Note: FcVerificationDecoder, FcMessageVerification and their dependencies are on a separated repository: https://github.com/Farcaster-Attestation/farcaster-decoder*

 ## Building the project